creative-connections/Bodylight-docs/reference/index.md

 to create interactive web simulators with proper visualisation.

+<a class="w3-button w3-theme-d1" href="https://orgpad.com/s/0VGy27nGaid">High Level presentation</a> - High level presentation about Bodylight.js 2.0 given in CompBioMed 2023 conference in Munich.

+Briefly:

-Web simulators are in-browser therefore no server, no cloud or enhanced resources are required.
+1. Web simulators are in-browser therefore no server, no cloud or enhanced resources are required.

-Web simulators can be distributed as static web pages.
+2. Web simulators can be distributed as static web pages.
 As proper example - the following documentation includes live web simulators utilizing great service of `GITHUB-PAGES` to deliver static web content.
+Means server serves the files only - no server computing or calculation is needed.

+3. As a consequence - web simulators can be integrated into standalone apps - native mobile apps or virtual reality apps - thanks to WebView implementation for various platforms.

 The documentation is divided to: